 The City of Meadows Place requires that homeowners wishing to rent/lease their property to another individual, must apply for and obtain a yearly Residential Rental Property License.

-If you are a tenant, and your home is not registered, you should contact your landlord immediately to have him/her complete the application and submit it to the Permits Department (This will prevent fines & court appearances for non-compliance.)
+If you are a tenant, and your home is not registered, you should contact your landlord immediately to have him/her complete the application and submit it to the Permits Department (This will prevent fines & court appearances for non-compliance).
 A link is provided below to the information packet that explains the process, as well as the application form.

 (Empty trash cans & recycle bins need to be removed from the curbside promptly the day that they are collected.
-All trash cans must be stored out of public view.
+All trash cans must be stored out of public view).
 This means that you may not store your cans in front of your garage door, or at the side of the house if they can be seen anywhere from the street or sidewalks. §130.09(D) -Except when placed at curbside for pickup, garbage cans or receptacles shall at all times be stored behind a fence, enclosure or shall otherwise be screened from view.

-Trailers, Boats & RV’s: Trailers, Boats & RV’s cannot be stored in public view.
-If you are making preparations for, or returning from a trip and need to clean your R.V. or boat, please send an email to Code Enforcement listing the dates you will be bringing in your R.V. or boat.
+Boats & RV’s: Boats & RV’s cannot be stored in public view.
+If you are making preparations for or returning from a trip and need to clean your boat or R.V., please send an email to Code Enforcement listing the dates you will be bringing in your R.V. or boat.

-Grass & Weeds: Grass & weeds cannot exceed 9 inches in height.
+Grass & Weeds (§91.039): Grass & weeds cannot exceed 9 inches in height.
 Each resident also needs to keep the cracks of concrete clear from grass / weeds AND edging must be done along all edges of grass and concrete.

-Inoperable Vehicles: Vehicles must be kept in good working condition, and must be legally registered and displaying a current registration as required by law.
+Inoperable Vehicles & Junked Vehicles (§91.065): Vehicles must be kept in good working condition and must be legally registered and displaying a current registration as required by law.